Daybrook

 Daybrook is a suburb of Arnold, Nottinghamshire.
 The area is located just outside the city of Nottingham but inside the conurbation of Greater Nottingham.
 It lies next to the areas of Arnold town centre, Sherwood, Woodthorpe, Redhill and Bestwood.

+It is named for the Day Brook watercourse that flows through the area.
+The stream is a tributary of the River Leen.